 APPLICATION PROCESS

-Applicants have to submit their application materials via email to the IPVS office (info@ipvsoc.org).
-Applications must be received by the contest deadline prior to the start of the training opportunity.
+Applicants have to submit their application materials via email to the IPVS Office (info@ipvsoc.org).
+Applications must be received by the deadline prior to the start of the training opportunity.
 The following application materials are required:

-• A letter of support (max 2 pages) from their supervisor at their home institution, indicating their support for this training opportunity.
+- A letter of support (max 2 pages) from their supervisor at their home institution, indicating their support for this training opportunity.
+The letter should focus on specific, relevant aspects of the applicant’s suitability and the anticipated benefits of the training experience to their research area.

 OR